Lightmatter/django-hydra/docs/source/setup.rst

 Installing
 ===========

-The :code:`setup_existing_project.sh` and the :code:`create_new_project.sh` scripts will automatically install both the JavaScript and the Python dependencies, however if you need to install them yourself manually at a later date, you can run the below commands independently to do that.
+The ``setup_existing_project.sh`` and the ``create_new_project.sh`` scripts will automatically install both the JavaScript and the Python dependencies, however if you need to install them yourself manually at a later date, you can run the below commands independently to do that.

 Install JavaScript dependencies
 --------------------------------